mark3labs/mcp-go-x402/README.md

 See the [examples](./examples) directory for more detailed examples:

-- [Basic Client](./examples/basic/main.go) - Simple client with automatic payments
+- [Client](./examples/client/main.go) - Simple client that can pay for tool use
-- [X402 Server](./examples/server/main.go) - Server that collects payments for tools
+- [Server](./examples/server/main.go) - Server that collects payments for tool use

 ## Architecture